 Client lifetime value, often abbreviated as LTV, is the total economic value that one of your ideal clients represents to your company based on the products and services that they purchased from your company, not just initially but over the lifetime of their relationship with you.

-If their company makes repeat purchases, all of those additional purchases get added to average client lifetime value.
+If their company makes repeat purchases, all of those additional purchases get added to the average client lifetime value.
 If your company is primarily based on recurring revenue, like a subscription, a licensed product, or a managed service basis, that's repeated over a certain duration (a year, three years, five years), it is the total value of the revenue that a particular client generates.

-Track LTV by Buyer Persona
+Track Client Lifetime Value (LTV) by Buyer Persona

-It's really critical to track LTV on a per buyer persona basis, because you want to make sure that you're focusing your efforts, from a marketing and sales perspective, on bringing in new, good fit clients that are as profitable as possible or as profitable as you think they should be.
+It's really critical to track LTV on a per-buyer persona basis because you want to make sure that you're focusing your efforts, from a marketing and sales perspective, on bringing in new, good-fit clients that are as profitable as possible or as profitable as you think they should be.

 Staffing a Sales Force